Blue Badges

 • proof of identity (like a birth certificate, passport or driving licence)

-• proof of address (like a council tax bill or driving licence)
+• proof of address (like a Council Tax bill or utility bill, dated in the last 12 months)

 • proof of benefits (if you get any)

-• proof of terminal illness (if you have one), such as a DS1500 form or letter from a doctor
+• proof of terminal illness (if you have one), such as an SR1 form or letter from a doctor

 • proof of your health or mobility problems (if you do not qualify automatically)